Perspective

 Extreme/Freak Wave Prediction

-Freak wave is sometimes called as Rogue wave and gives massive impact to ocean structures, oil platforms, ships, and so on.
+Freak waves, sometimes called Rogue waves, have a massive impact on ocean structures, oil platforms, ships, and so on.
 However, the occurrence mechanisms and probability are still unknown.
 This research project started in 1990 and is still underway.

 freakwave_s.jpg